saccoki/SchoolTeam1.io/README.md

 * Demi Linton

 ## Acknowledgments
-* A huge acknowledgment goes to School Team 1's pro squad mentor, Ishank Tandon and go, squad mentor, Kristen Mann from Angie's List who helped guide us through what to do and support us during the 2020 TechPoint S.O.S.
+* A huge acknowledgment goes to School Team 1's pro squad mentor, Ishank Tandon and go, squad mentor, Kristen Mann from Angie's List who patiently guided us through challenge and support us during the 2020 TechPoint S.O.S.
 Challenge.
-* Our sincere gratitude to TechPoint and our coaches for making this summer 2020 challenge happen!
+* We sincere thank TechPoint and our coaches for giving us this experience!

 ## Reference